SherG/s2/blog/see-think-do-model.md

 It's been previously estimated that only 2% to 6% of the people who've liked (become a "fan") of your Page will ever see your posts in their newsfeed.
 This downward trend has been going on for years.

-This is why I advise businesses to de-emphasize organic posting which is largely a crapshoot and a waste of time.
+This is why I advise businesses to de-emphasize organic posting.
+It's largely a crapshoot and a waste of time.

 Instead, focus on Facebook ads.
 Using Facebook's ad platform, you can <a href="https://www.facebook.com/business/learn" target="blank">target your ads</a> specifically to your LAQA.
 You can do this by building an ad audience that matches the same interests, demographics, and geographic location as your LAQA.
 That presents a tremendous opportunity for growing your See cluster.